serialc/gnss_error_and_precision_oer/README.md

 # GNSS accuracy and error
-A short lesson on GNSS accuracy and error.
+A visual lesson on GNSS accuracy and error.
 Part of the [digilego project](https://digilego.eu).

 A [resource](http://aprs.gids.nl/nmea/) and [another](https://gpsd.gitlab.io/gpsd/NMEA.html) explaining NMEA data.